MastaSmata/Revenue-Performance-and-Sustainability-Audit/README.md

 # BUSINESS PROBLEM

-A subscription-based DTC company experienced strong revenue growth in 2025 and needed to understand:
+A **recurring revenue DTC company** experienced strong revenue growth in 2025 and needed to understand:

 * What actually drove the growth
 * Whether the growth was sustainable